 Praise for The Sleeper

-“But the shining light is Agha’s strong portrayal of the refugee.
-Initially mute, she seizes the narrative for herself.
+“The shining light is Agha’s strong portrayal of the refugee.
+She seizes the narrative for herself.
 Even at one point totally smashing down the fourth wall, stopping the action and stepping out of character."
 Spy in the Stalls, Jonathan Evans

 "Sarah Agha brings wonderful power to her role.
 A refugee who is angry; frustrated by her predicament and by our overly-simplistic understanding of her narrative."